neist/pleasant/readme.md

 * `config`
   * `method` HTTP method.
 Typically one of 'GET', 'POST', 'PUT', 'PATCH', 'DELETE', or 'OPTIONS'.
   * `url` The url for which the handler/middleware is invoked.
   * `validate` Request input validation rules for various request components.
-Requires Joi validation objects.
+Uses [joi](https://github.com/hapijs/joi) for validation.
     * `headers` Validation rules for incoming request headers.
     * `query` Validation rules for an incoming request URI query component.
 The query is parsed into its individual key-value pairs and stored in req.query prior to validation.
     * `body` Validation rules for an incoming request body.